 Note: if you came to this page actually looking to get documentation and support, you're not quite in the right place.
 You may find your answers somewhere on this site, though.
-If that doesn't help and you're not able to get information by contacting the manufacturer directly, try the unofficial Pentax camera accessories forum at pentaxforums.com.
+If that doesn't help and you're not able to get information by contacting the manufacturer directly, try the unofficial Pentax flash forum at pentaxforums.com, or ask a question on Photo Stack Exchange.

 Quality of Documentation